lucenta/BlockBuilder/README.md

 BlockBuilder is an improved, modularized version of [Fogleman's Python/Pyglet Minecraft](https://github.com/fogleman/Minecraft) with multiplayer capabilities.

-The pyglet library must be installed into order to run.
-Use pip to install pyglet.
+The pyglet library must be installed into order to run

 To run in single player (offline mode):
 ```